 As Keffer Hirschauer LLP predicted some time ago, the Stingray has and will continue to impact law enforcement and our legal system.
 An experienced Indianapolis civil rights or criminal defense attorney can help you navigate through what appears to be a developing and unpredictable landscape in the law.

 If you are facing criminal charges or believe your civil rights have been violated, contact the attorneys at Keffer Hirschauer LLP today.
 We stand ready to provide our clients with trusted representation and accurate information regarding the law, and its application to their individualized case.
-Act now and contact us today at 1-800-NOT-GUILTY or (317) 857-0160.
+Act now and contact us today at (317) 857-0160.